Q:

 1. Solubility and Extraction Efficiency

-3. on DNA Damage Comparison
+3. on DNA harm Comparison

-In the process of DNA extraction, the choice of solvent directly affects the integrity of DNA.
-As two commonly used solvents, ethanol and isopropanol have significant differences in DNA damage.
+In the process of DNA extraction, the choice of solvent-based products immediately affects the integrity of DNA.
+For example As two frequently applied solvents, ethanol and isopropanol have signifiis able tot differences in DNA harm. harm of ethanol to DNA

-1. Damage of ethanol to DNA The high polarity of ethanol makes it easier to introduce chain structure when it interacts with DNA molecules, resulting in the breakage of DNA chains.
-This damage is mainly manifested in protein and RNA extraction processes, but is more pronounced in DNA extraction.
-Therefore, when using ethanol for DNA extraction, special attention needs to be paid to its concentration control to prevent DNA damage.
+The high polarity of ethanol makes it easier to introduce chain structure when it interacts with DNA molecules, resulting in the breakage of DNA chains.
+I've found that This harm is mainly manifested in protein and RNA extraction processes, however is greater pronounced in DNA extraction.
+But Therefore, when using ethanol to DNA extraction, special attention needs to be paid to its levels manage to prevent DNA harm.
+But Generally speaking DNA harm caused by isopropanol

-4. application fields and practical suggestions
+4. According to research consumption fields and practical suggestions

 5. summary